riaandeventer/personal/README.md

 ## Description

-The management program can be used by a bookstore clerk.
-The program allows the clerk to:
-* add new books to the database
+The website have 1 page with menu that jumps to the following sections:
+* Bio
+* Contact Details
+* Skills & Competencies
+* Education
+* Work Experience
+* Projects
-* update book information
+* Blog
-* delete books from the database
-* search the database to find a specific book.

 ## Table of Content
 1. Copying Files